sayed8901/career-portal/public/README.md

 * You can easily view details of any job circular by just tapping on the "View Details" button next to it.
 * If you want to apply just click on the "Apply Now" button.

 * In the "Applied_Jobs" page you can see a list of all the jobs you have already applied.
+* You can also filter your "Applied_Jobs" as per 'remote' or 'onsite' category.
-If you curious to see the details info of your applied jobs, just click on the "View Details" button.
+* If you curious to see the details info of your applied jobs, just click on the "View Details" button.

 * In the "Statistics" page, Here you can see a chart of assignment marks.